Lampegan railway station

 Lampegan Station (LP) is a class III railway station located in Cimenteng, Campaka, Cianjur Regency.
-The station, which is located at an altitude of +439 m, is included in the Bandung Operational Area II and is a railway station located in the westernmost part of Cianjur Regency.
+The station, which is located at an altitude of +439 m, is included in the Operational Area II Bandung and is a railway station located in the westernmost part of Cianjur Regency.

 The station is only about 8 km from the Gunung Padang Megalithic Site, a national cultural heritage.
 The location is expected to boost the tourism sector in Cianjur Regency.

 Services

 The following is a list of train services at the Lampegan Station.